 In connection with the Zetex acquisition, we adopted a contributory defined benefit plan that covers certain employees in the U.K. The defined benefit plan is closed to new entrants and frozen with respect to future benefit accruals.
 The retirement benefit is based on the final average compensation and service of each eligible employee.
 We determined the fair value of the defined benefit plan assets and utilize an annual measurement date of December 31.
 At subsequent measurement dates, defined benefit plan assets will be determined based on fair value.
 Defined benefit plan assets consist of a diverse range of listed and unlisted securities including corporate bonds and mutual funds and are denominated in the currency in which the benefits will be paid and that have terms to maturity approximating the terms of the related pension liability.
 The net pension and supplemental retirement benefit obligations and the related periodic costs are based on, among other things, assumptions of the discount rate, estimated return on plan assets and mortality rates.
-These obligations and related periodic costs are measured using accurail techniques and assumptions.
-The projected unit credit method is the accurail cost method used to compute the pension liabilities and related expenses.
-All unrecognized accurail gains and losses, prior service costs and accumulated other comprehensive income are eliminated and the balance sheet liability is set equal to the funded status of the defined benefit plan at acquisition date.
+These obligations and related periodic costs are measured using actuarial techniques and assumptions.
+The projected unit credit method is the actuarial cost method used to compute the pension liabilities and related expenses.
+All unrecognized actuarial gains and losses, prior service costs and accumulated other comprehensive income are eliminated and the balance sheet liability is set equal to the funded status of the defined benefit plan at acquisition date.
 In October 2018, a U.K. High Court ruling required pension plans, subject to guaranteed minimum pension rules to amend their pension plan formulas to equalize benefits for men and women to adjust for unequal results previously calculated.
 The U.K. High Court ruling went on to require pension plans to make back payments subject to plan rule limitations, with interest applied at one percentage point over the Bank of England base rate.
-We anticipate the total equalization amount to be £0.5 million (or approximately
+The guarantee equalization payment was allowed for by increasing the pension

-The table below sets forth net periodic benefit costs of the plan for the years ended December 31, 2018 and 2017:
+The table below sets forth net periodic benefit costs of the plan for the twelve months ended December 31:

 Defined Benefit Plan

-2018 2017
+2019 2018

 Components of net periodic benefit cost:

-Service cost \$ 267 \$ 258
+Service cost \$ 256 \$ 267

-Interest cost 4,151 4,228
+Interest cost 4,069 4,151

-Recognized actuarial loss 2,625 1,325
+Recognized actuarial loss 1,546 2,625

-Expected return on plan assets (7,339) (6,506)
+Expected return on plan assets (7,511) (7,339)

+Prior service cost 55 -

-Net periodic benefit cost \$ (296) \$ (695)
+Net periodic benefit cost \$ (1,585) \$ (296)